 (f) is removed by resolution of the Synod or its Standing Committee.

-[Section 15 amended by No. 24 of 1990 s.
+[Section 15 amended: No. 24 of 1990 s.
 123; No. 18 of 2009 s.
 85.]

 16. Casual vacancies

 (1) Where there is a casual vacancy in the membership of the Trust, the members of the Trust may appoint a person who is a member of the Church to fill that vacancy until the end of the next succeeding Synod, and the Synod may appoint a person who is a member of the Church to fill such vacancy for the remainder of the term (if any) of the person whose place as aforesaid has been vacated.